-The Other Darrin: As previously mentioned before, the Mexican Spanish dub of TV series has a different voice cast, partly due to the time gap between the licensing of both the movie and the TV series (the movie was released in Latin America in 2001 and the TV series about 2005) and partly because Animax decided to use another, cheaper voice acting studio in Cuernavaca, when the dub of the movie was dubbed in Mexico City.
+The Other Darrin: As previously mentioned before, the Mexican Spanish dub of TV series has a different voice cast, partly due to the time gap between the licensing of both Prince of Darkness and the TV series (the movie was released in Latin America in 2001 and the TV series about 2005) and partly because Animax decided to use another, cheaper voice acting studio in Cuernavaca (Intertrack in this case, since it moved from Mexico City in 2002), when the dub of the movie was dubbed at Román Sound, also based in Mexico City.

 Real-Life Relative: Akito and Ruri's Japanese voice actors are husband and wife.
 Thankfully not replicated in-series, albeit doesn't prevent Ruri's dialogues towards Akito and vice versa from sounding more passionate than those between Akito and Yurika, the official couple of the series.

-Subverted between the Mexican voice actors of both characters in the movie: Despise having the same last name, Ariadna Rivas (Ruri) and Emmanuel Rivas (Akito) aren't related.
+Subverted between the Mexican voice actors of both characters in Prince of Darkness: Despise having the same last name, Ariadna Rivas (Ruri) and Emmanuel Rivas (Akito) aren't related.